 Hayes Street Grill is a fish restaurant in San Francisco's Civic Center district, across the street from Davies Symphony Hall and Nourse Auditorium, a block from the Opera House, SFJazz and City Hall.

-Our produce comes from local farms: Mariquita, Everything Under the Sun, Brokaw, Hamada, Yerena, Chue's, McGuiness, Alfieri, Bella Viva and others at the Ferry Plaza Farmers Market.
-(Owner Patricia Unterman is a founder of that market.)
+Hayes Street Grill is certified by the Monterey Bay Aquarium Seafood Watch.
+Our produce comes directly from local farms: Mariquita, Everything Under the Sun, Brokaw, Hamada, Yerena, Chue's, McGinniss, Alfieri, Bella Viva, Heirloom Organics, Martin Bournho many nesque and others at the Ferry Plaza Farmers Market.
+Co-owner Patricia Unterman is a founder of that market.
 Our meats, poultry and dairy come from sustainable local producers.

 Many of the cooks, waiters, and maitre d's have worked at the restaurant for twenty-five or more years, and a good portion of our customers have been coming regularly for just as long, including performing artists and directors who consider the restaurant their club.
 Their autographed photos line the walls.